Mirantis/mke-docs/content/docs/configuration/metallb/_index.md

 ### Request specific IP address pools

-With MetalLB, you can request assignment from a specific address pool, if you prefer a particular address IP address type but do not require an exact address.
+With MetalLB, you can request assignment from a specific address pool, if you prefer a particular IP address type but do not require an exact address.
 To do this, add `metallb.universe.tf/address-pool` to your service, setting the annotation value to the name of your chosen address pool.